heathyates/heathyates.com/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a Clinical Informatics Analyst at [Centene](https://www.centene.com).
+I am an adjunct professor of Computer Science at [Kansas State University](https://www.cs.ksu.edu/).
+In addition, I am a member and participant in the [KC R User Group](https://www.meetup.com/Kansas-City-R-Users-Group/).
+My research interests include healthcare analytics, machine learning, and affective computing in built environments.